 Simone Inzaghi in crisis in Arabia, possible exoneration.
 He retorts on the'Azzurri hypothesis.

-Simone Inzaghi’s first season on the Al-Hilal bench is turning into a nightmare.
-In the league, his team threw away a seven-point lead over Cristiano Ronaldo’s Al-Nassr and now finds itself -5 with only six days of the Saudi League to play, while in the AFC Champions League came elimination in the round of 16 against Roberto Mancini’s Al-Sadd.
+Simone Inzaghi’s first season on the Al-Hilal bench is turning into hell.
+In the league his team has thrown away a seven-point lead over Cristiano Ronaldo’s Al-Nassr and now finds itself -5 with only six Saudi League days to go, while in the AFC Champions League came elimination in the round of 16 against Roberto Mancini’s Al-Sadd.

 Inzaghi in recent interviews has categorically ruled out the Azzurri bench, but the situation could change drastically if Al-Hilal continues to disappoint: “I’m flattered, but in Arabia I don’t live well, more so, and I have another year of contract with Al-Hilal.
 My future?
 I am staying at Al-Hilal.
 I feel I am doing my job to the best of my ability and I give it my all.”